-Students in the European Civilization in Paris (in French) program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
+Students in the Paris: European Civilization (in French) program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Credits and Registration

 Participants in the Paris: European Civilization (in French) program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the French language class.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 The civilization courses have also been pre-approved for use in the French major or minor, assuming a student is not using them for the civilization requirement (a course cannot “double count” for both Civ and major/minor credit).
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
 Course titles, units of credit, and grades are placed on the College transcript.